95-96/100

 About the estate:

-With a complex portfolio of vineyards spread across various sectors of the appellation, this estate is gradually becoming a benchmark for discerning connoisseurs.
-The new fermentation facility allows for plot-by-plot vinification, giving each its own chance, and the viticultural choices inspired by the estate’s consultant, Stéphane Derenoncourt, explain the quality of the latest harvests.
-The wine possesses all the finesse and grace expected, in a form that is immediately apparent, and prices remain reasonable.
+With a complex portfolio of vineyards spread across different sectors of the appellation, this cru is gradually becoming a benchmark for attentive observers.
+The new winemaking facility allows for plot-by-plot vinification, giving each plot its due, and the viticultural choices inspired by the estate’s consultant, Stéphane Derenoncourt, account for the quality of the latest harvests.
+The wine possesses all the finesse and elegance one would expect, in a style that is immediately apparent, and prices remain reasonable.

 Decanter